 When you think of a fighter, the first image that probably comes to mind is someone who was born tough.
-The kid who grew up fighting on the playground, who was born to fight.
+The kid who grew up fighting on the playground, who loved fighting.

 I am not that person.